 Contact Sadie: firstname.lastname@example.org

-James Daly is co-founder and CEO of Greenhouse Media (GMI), a dynamic media finance and film company based in the UK.
+Co-founder James Daly is founder and CEO of Clever Films and Greenhouse Media (GMI), a global film and media finance company based in the UK.
 A shrewd financial director with a creative soul, James intricately understands both sides of the film industry.
 Unlike other indies, James’ focus is on fully financing film and media projects in-house and drawing on his long-term relationships with distributors.

 GMI‘s portfolio includes films & TV shows in the Comedy, Drama, Music, Entertainment, Documentary and Factual/Features genres.
 The company is growing fast by developing and producing exciting films and TV shows that viewers connect with easily and love to watch.
 Away from the financial and distribution side, James is also a critically acclaimed writer and producer.
 As well as working with big established names, James believes that discovering and championing young talent is paramount to ensuring his company’s success.